bprall/Neuron-Cleft-Segmentation/README.md

 All the code needed to train, create, and display a synaptic cleft segmentation mask is available in the scripts and commands described below.

-**Note:** You will need to separately download the [dataset](https://cremi.org/data/) and optionally the [trained model weights and pre-generated mask](https://drive.google.com/drive/folders/1ML912JIxkp9qZ_mLMdHyseDSaqw0EPec?usp=share_link) to run the program.
+**Note:** You will need to separately download the [dataset](https://cremi.org/data/) (dataset A, cropped version) and optionally the [trained model weights and pre-generated mask](https://drive.google.com/drive/folders/1ML912JIxkp9qZ_mLMdHyseDSaqw0EPec?usp=share_link) to run the program.
 Also, to use the pre-trained model, CUDA must be set to GPU.
 Ensure that your environment is properly configured with GPU support to utilize the pre-trained model effectively.

 ## Data